The Transformers (TV series): Season 2

 Forty-nine further episodes were commissioned for the show's second season in 1985, bringing the total up to the "magic number" of 65 required to move the series into weekday broadcast syndication.
 Compared to the first season, Season 2's stories are more episodic, with many of them able to air in whatever order networks chose.
 Episodes would often spotlight individual characters or groups of characters as a means of promoting their toys and later in the season, the lore of the series would be expanded on as the history of Cybertron and origin of Optimus Prime were discovered and significant cartoon-original characters like Alpha Trion and the first female Transformer characters were introduced.
 A new recurring human cast member was also added in the form of Spike's girlfriend Carly.
 Partway into the season, the remainder of the 1985 product line was introduced, mostly through the two-part episode "Dinobot Island."
 These new characters, like the first year cast, were largely derived from Takara's Diaclone and Micro Change lines, including new Autobot car and mini-vehicles and Decepticon jets and the giant Autobot sentinel Omega Supreme and Decepticon "Triple-Changers" Astrotrain and Blitzwing.
 To expand the line, however, Hasbro also licensed several toys from other companies, including Takara's Japanese competitor, Bandai.
 Legal complications that arose from incorporating the first of these, Skyfire, into the first season resulted in the character quickly being phased out early in Season 2 and meant that none of the other Bandai-derived characters featured in the series.
 Toward the end of the season, the first 1986 product was introduced into the series: the Aerialbots, Stunticons, Protectobots and Combaticons, four combiner teams based on an unmade Diaclone line that was aborted in Japan in favor of importing the Transformers toy line itself.
 To promote these new toys even further in Japanese markets, a single Japanese-exclusive episode, Transformers: Scramble City, was released direct-to-video in spring of 1986.

 The Movie

 The gap between seasons two and three was bridged by The Transformers: The Movie, which was released to theaters in the summer of 1986.
 Set 20 years after the second season, in the year 2005, the film featured the deaths of many characters, including Optimus Prime, clearing away all the discontinued products from the 1984 and 1985 toy lines and introducing a new cast of the characters designed for the film, who were then made into toys for the 1986 range.
-Young Autobot Hot Rod used the power of the Autobot talisman known as the Matrix of Leadership to become the new Autobot leader Rodimus Prime and defeated the world-eating robot planet Unicron who recreates Megatron into Galvatron while Skywarp, Thundercracker, Shrapnel, Kickback, and Bombshell are reformed as Cyclonus, Scourge and the Sweeps.
+Young Autobot, Hot Rod, used the power of the Autobot Matrix of Leadership to become the new Autobot leader, Rodimus Prime, and defeated the world-eating robot planet, Unicron, who reforms Megatron into Galvatron, while Skywarp, Thundercracker, Shrapnel, Kickback, and Bombshell are reformed as Cyclonus, Scourge, and Scourge's army, known as the Sweeps.